St Joseph's Care Home

 What the evidence base says

-Against the DCC Good Practice in Dementia Care standards, this home’s evidence aligns most strongly on St Joseph's focuses on caring for people over 65, including those living with dementia.
-The home provides the specialist support needed as conditions progress, with trained staff who understand the complexities of memory loss..
-Gaps or open questions remain on For residents with dementia, the team works to maintain familiar routines while adapting care as needs change.
-Activities are designed to engage at different levels, and staff know how to provide reassurance during moments of confusion or distress. — areas worth probing directly during a visit.
+St Joseph's focuses on caring for people over 65, including those living with dementia.
+The home provides the specialist support needed as conditions progress, with trained staff who understand the complexities of memory loss.
+For residents with dementia, the team works to maintain familiar routines while adapting care as needs change.
+Activities are designed to engage at different levels, and staff know how to provide reassurance during moments of confusion or distress.
+All areas worth probing directly during a visit.

 The DCC Verdict